-Q. When does the SPL re-open?
+Q. Has the SPL re-opened?

 One of our main sources of reference for managing our services coming out of the lockdown in the safest way is a document produced by SLIC and the Scottish Government for public libraries, which can be read here.

 A. Yes, the latest advice provided by library professional bodies is to set aside (quarantine) books for 72 hours.

 Q. What will the visitor experience feel like?

 A. While we will still need to control the number of people in the library, we will have limited spaces available for independent work and study.